thecaffeinedev/YoloV3-Custom-Object-Detection/README.md

-This repository contains to code train your own custom object detector using YOLOv3
+This repository contains to code train your own custom object detector using YOLOv3.
+I have used the code of [Ultralytics](https://github.com/ultralytics/yolov3) to train the mode.
+Make sure to check their repository also.
+It's great.
+I have made some changes in the folder structure and in some codes to train my own model.

 I have posted a tutorial guide on my blog and in medium platform also to train your own model.
 Here's the link: